Longview Independent School District

 Longview Independent School District is a public 5A school district based in Longview, Texas (USA).

-In addition to serving most of Longview, the district serves the city of Lakeport, most of Easton, a very small portion of East Mountain, and rural areas in eastern Gregg County.
+In addition to serving most of Longview, the district serves the city of Lakeport, most of Easton, a portion of Lake Cherokee, a very small portion of East Mountain, and rural areas in eastern Gregg County.

 History

 The Longview Independent School District was under a desegregation order from the federal judiciary beginning in 1970, when a judge mandated racial integration by closing some majority Black schools and other changes intended to help African-American students.
 The order lasted until June 2018, when a judge released it from the order.
 The LISD board passed measures to keep desegregation programs in place that year.